 Nurture the Right Mindset

 A healthy approach to time tracking begins with adopting the right mindset.
 Believe it or not, it starts with you.
-How you perceive time tracking and how you choose to utilise it will dictate how useful it will be to your team.
+How you perceive time tracking and how you choose to utilise it will determine how useful it will be to your team.

 Go Hands-off with Time Tracking Software